Drup/drup.github.io/_drafts/difflists.md

 - : int list -> int list = <fun>
 {% endhighlight %}

-During type checking, the type checker unifies the unification variable `'a` with `int` (As specified by the [Hidley-milner][HM] family of type systems).
+During type checking, the type checker unifies the unification variable `'a` with `int` (as specified by the [Hidley-milner][HM] family of type systems).
 We will now use this to do simple computations.

 [HM]: https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system

 Let us create our list type.
 It has two type variables, one for the content of the list and one for the unification variable at the end.
 In the following, I will note `'ty` the **ty**pe of the content and `'v` the unification **v**ariable.

 - An empty list is a list where there is no content: `'ty = 'v`
 - A cons is a list where we added one element to the type.